 That’s a simplified overview but it gives you the general picture.

 Not sure what branch you are currently using?

-Want to create a new branch from your current branch?
+Create a new branch from your current branch

-Want to see a list of all your local branches?
+See a list of all your local branches

 What is github?

 Github is a hosting service for git repositories and you can find it here – https://github.com/.
 It also provides a user interface to interact with your git repos.
 It does other stuff, but that’s the basic description.